 Keys and key derivation algorithm

-To execute the authenticated mesh peering exchange (AMPE), and mesh group key handshake, the mesh STA shall derive an authenticated encryption key (AEK) and a mesh temporal key (MTK) using the chosen PMK.
+To execute the authenticated mesh peering exchange (AMPE), and mesh group key handshake with a candidate peer mesh STA, the mesh STA shall derive an authenticated encryption key (AEK) and a mesh temporal key (MTK) using the PMK it shares with the candidate peer mesh STA.

-The AEK is derived statically from the chosen PMK.
-The MTK is derived based on dynamic information provided by localNonce and peerNonce.
+The AEK is derived statically from the shared PMK.
+The MTK is derived from the shared PMK and dynamic information provided by the mesh STA and candidate peer mesh STA.

 The AEK is mutually derived by the local mesh STA and the peer mesh STA once a new PMK has been selected.
 The AEK shall be derived from the PMK by

-AKEK KDF-256(PMK, “AEK Derivation”, Selected AKM Suite || min(localMAC, peerMAC) || max(localMAC, peerMAC)).
+AEK KDF-256(PMK, “AEK Derivation”, Selected AKM Suite || min(localMAC, peerMAC) || max(localMAC, peerMAC)).

 The temporal key (MTK) shall be derived from the PMK by